 Games: Loser of the fewest number of games

-percentage: Total games won divided by
+Game winning percentage: Total games won divided by total games played

-Winner of #1 Doubles in a 4-line format (1S 3D)
+Winner of #1 Doubles if a tie still exists

 Players who qualify for an Adult 18 & Over, Adult 40 & Over, Adult 55 & Over and/or Adult 65 & over team(s) may advance on more than one team within an age group only if they are different NTRP levels.
 Players who qualify for a Mixed Doubles 18 & Over and/or Mixed Doubles 40 & Over team(s) may advance on more than one team within an age group only if they are different NTRP levels.
 No accommodations for scheduling will be made at any championship for teams with players that may be competing on two or more teams during a championship.